Joes-BitGit/vanilla-js-projects/README.md

 ## Motivation

-My desire to work on these projects was to review JavaScript application without getting bogged down finetuning CSS.
+My desire to work on these projects was to review JavaScript topics without getting bogged down finetuning CSS.

 ## Installation